wolfmcnally/havekidsright/content/posts/refuting.md

 **Argument:** A couple who know they are genetically predisposed to have a malformed child would be making an ethical decision to not procreate.
 Knowing that the children you bring into the world would suffer is analogous.

 **Refutation:** _Lifeboat scenario, hasty generalization:_ The legal adage "bad cases make bad law" is applicable here.
 Just as most people will never face the terrible choice of deciding which ten people to save from a sinking boat of a hundred passengers, most people will never face the choice of whether to procreate knowing their child will suffer terribly and die young.
 So the specific case of a couple with a known genetic predisposition to have a malformed child is not analogous to the general case of all procreation.
-It is a bad analogy, and therefore a hasty generalization.
+It is a bad analogy— reasoning "from the edges of the bell curve," and therefore a hasty generalization.

 ### Argument from Non-Consent